MartinJindra/docker_nextcloud/README.md

 ```
 Edit the [.env](.env) file.

-1. Replace any `TODO` with secure and strong passwords and any links or domains with your own.
+Replace any `TODO` with secure and strong passwords and any links or domains with your own.
-2. If you need to also edit some other options.
-For example you should change the variables ending with "MEM_LIMIT".
-These variables set a memory limit for each container and some machines have more or less RAM so change these accordingly.

 ## HTML website

 If you want to serve a static HTML website from your server copy your .html (and .js) files into [html_server/html](html_server/html).

-In [.env](.env) edit the `html_domain` variable with your domain for the website.
+In [.env](.env) edit the `DOMAIN` variable with your domain for the website.

 And finally start it with `docker-compose`.